shawlab-moffitt/CSEminer-manuscript/2_exon_prioritization/step1_download_install_examples/README.md

-# Step 1 prepping the user environment
+# Step 2.1 prepping the user environment
-Procedure to download all the required files.
+Procedure to download the required files.
 The user can run step1_setup.sh, which should download all the necessary files for performing exon prioritization.

 ## The following preprocessed files and programs are available